Skip to content

 Richard

-You can paste as plain text from Clipboard History in Windows 11 by using a simple keyboard shortcut, allowing you to bypass unwanted formatting.
+You can paste as plain text from Clipboard History in Windows 11 using a keyboard shortcut, which helps you bypass unwanted formatting.

-When you copy text, Windows 11’s Clipboard History often saves it with its original styling, known as Rich Text Format (RTF).
-This can cause formatting issues when pasting into new documents.
+When you copy text, Windows 11’s Clipboard History often saves it with its original styling, which is called Rich Text Format (RTF).
+This can lead to formatting problems when you paste it into new documents.

-By using the shortcut Windows key + V, you access your Clipboard History.
-From there, simply select the item you want and press the Windows key + Shift+V. This forces a plain text paste, ensuring your document’s formatting remains consistent.
+By using the shortcut Windows key + V, you can access your Clipboard History.
+From there, select the item you want and then press Windows key + Shift+V. This forces a plain text paste, ensuring your document’s formatting remains consistent.

 How to use the Windows Clipboard History